Explaining Commercial Auto Insurance

 Who qualifies for commercial auto insurance?

 You may qualify for a commercial auto insurance policy if you use your vehicle to do activities related to your job or business other than commuting.
 In fact, you may be legally required to have commercial auto insurance coverage!

 Can you answer "yes" to any of the following?
 If so, you might be eligible for a commercial auto policy.

 - Do you use your vehicle to transport goods or people for a fee?

 - Do you use your vehicle to conduct a service?

-- Do you haul (or tow a trailer hauling) a significant number of tools or equipment that you use to conduct your business?
+- Do you haul or tow a trailer that hauls a significant number of tools or equipment you use to run your business?

 - Do your employees drive company-owned, leased, or rented vehicles?

 - Are any of your vehicles registered or titled in the name of your business?